wahabali790/Tools-Agents/README.md

 # Tools-Agents
-## By using different data soources like:
+## By using different data soources like below we can perform querries with data
 ``` bash
 Tools